nassarofficial/Panorama-sphere-to-Top-down/README.md

-# Panorama-sphere-to-Top-down
+# Panoramic Spheres to Top-Down View Image
-Convert panoramic spheres to top-down view.
+Convert panoramic spheres to top-down view image.
 This is a C++ implementation of the MATLAB implementation of "3D Geometry for Panorama" by Jianxiong Xiao.

 Citation:
 J. Xiao, K. A. Ehinger, A. Oliva and A. Torralba.